 I guess I had called him for the interview because of his name — he was the only Muslim applicant.
 Oh well, I thought, now I bloody well have to.
 But I was also prepared to reject him.
 Honestly, I had almost made up my mind to reject him.
 I did not want to feel prejudiced by not giving him a chance, but I had never known a Muslim intimately, and well, you know how it is in such matters.
 One wants to work with known factors.
 First rule in business, first rule in life: work with known factors.

 Ahmed is not just someone without a surname in the book, he is also rendered voiceless and invisible.
-Even though he voices his unorthodox opinions on religious conversion and the purdah system to Mehrotra, the latter struggles to see him as an individual with unique opinions and not just as the member of a community.
+Even though he voices his unorthodox opinions on religious conversion and the purdah system to Mehrotra, the latter struggles to see him as an individual with unique opinions and not just as a member of a community.

 The book leaves a lot unsaid but also reveals uncomfortable truths about our inherent bias towards people from other communities, how we are not as ‘liberal’ as we think we are, and about incidents like the Gujarat pogrom that are swept under the carpet because the majority community cannot face up to the guilt.